White House acknowledges strings attached in Trump withholding Ukraine aid

 Sondland said that on May 23, three days after Zelenskiy’s inauguration, U.S. officials who had attended debriefed Trump and key aides at the White House.

-The ambassador said the officials taking part in the meeting emphasized the strategic importance of Ukraine and the importance of the relationship with Zelenskiy, who he called a reformer planning to fight corruption.
+The ambassador said the officials taking part in the meeting emphasized the strategic importance of Ukraine and the importance of the relationship with Zelenskiy, whom he called a reformer planning to fight corruption.

 “We asked the White House to arrange a working phone call from President Trump and a working Oval Office visit.
 However, President Trump was sceptical that Ukraine was serious about reforms and anti-corruption, and he directed those of us present at the meeting to talk to Mr. Giuliani, his personal attorney, about his concerns,” he added.

-“It was apparent to all of us that the key to changing the President’s mind on Ukraine was Mr. Giuliani,” he said.
+“It was apparent to all of us that the key to changing the president’s mind on Ukraine was Mr. Giuliani,” he said.

 During his White House briefing, Mulvaney acknowledged that Trump had directed officials to work with Giuliani on Ukraine, and defended the move as proper.
 Mulvaney denied that there was a “shadow foreign policy” on Ukraine led by Giuliani.